 Extracted from this year’s Mitford Society: Vol IV

-The sequel, Love in a Cold Climate, had darker undertones and seemed to express more of Nancy’s own personal woes than those of her sisters, but in essence they are present in the text.
+Love in a Cold Climate, the sequel to The Pursuit of Love, had darker undertones and seemed to express more of Nancy’s own personal woes than those of her sisters, but in essence they are present in the text.
 Her wartime affair with a Free French Officer, riddled with tuberculous, saw Nancy become pregnant while her husband was fighting overseas.
 The child, who was very much wanted by Nancy – she had had several miscarriages throughout her unsuccessful marriage – resulted in an ectopic pregnancy, the consequence of which meant a hysterectomy.
 This, she never really got over and when Debo, the youngest and sweetest sister, gave birth to a baby which died shortly after, Nancy compared the death of a child to the loss of a manuscript.
 The remark, though callous, foregrounds the importance of her work.
 In the end, when lovers had strung her along and then left her, and her husband squandered her earnings and then divorced her, her writing was all she had to give her a sense of purpose.
-Concluding Love in a Cold Climate, Nancy has Linda die in childbirth, having conceived a child with her French lover.
+Concluding Love in a Cold Climate Nancy has Linda die in childbirth, having conceived a child with her French lover.
 As we know from reading both books, Linda had married a rich descendant of a German family, bore a daughter whom she disliked, and left him for a Communist sympathiser.
 Shades of Diana, though it was a fascist for whom she left her husband Bryan Guinness.
 Communism was perhaps a nod to sister Decca.
 But the tragic ending, a combination of both reality and fiction, could explain how Nancy felt after losing her chance to have children, and the fate which she felt Diana deserved.
 ‘Nancy is a very curious character,’ her mother, Lady Redesdale, had once said.
 As a compulsive Mitford reader, I am grateful for her idiosyncrasies.

-However, during the pursuit of their writing career, all three women had, at one point in their lives, worked in the literary field.
+However during the pursuit of their writing careers all three women had, at one point in their lives, worked in the literary field.
 During the war, Nancy worked at Heywood Hill, a smart bookshop on Curzon Street in Mayfair; Jane reviewed books for Queen magazine; and Lucia accepted the post of visiting teacher and then associate professor at the University of Colorado – her creative writing workshops were especially popular with students.
 Any serious writer who is good at what they do will lament the reading of books as the secret to their success, and their bookish professions must have enriched their work.
 Their work appeared in periodicals before it made it to book form, with Nancy writing for The Lady and Vogue, Jane working for the Daily Express, and Lucia’s early short stories appearing in The Atlantic and The Noble Savage.

 Lucia, however, was perhaps the most complex of the women and her writing reflects this.
 Hers was a myriad of themes and settings, with down and out addicts roaming the streets, to debutantes waltzing in the sultry heat of Chile.
 Perhaps it was her American birth, or perhaps it was unique to her family life, that allowed her to move through several rungs of the social ladder with ease and, despite being well educated and working in ordinary professions during her literary career, it is difficult to categorise her.
 Whereas Nancy and Jane’s complexities lay within their emotional range, Lucia’s were physical and they were displayed with startling honestly.
 Born in Alaska in 1936, her father worked as a mining engineer and her mother began to drink heavily shortly after her birth.
 Alcoholism haunted the maternal side of Lucia’s family, and she, too, would suffer because of it and then overcome her addiction.
 The Second World War saw the family move to Texas and her father went overseas with the army.
 Here, in her grandparents home, she was subjected to a sinister environment provoked by her grandfather’s, uncle’s, and mother’s drinking, her grandmother’s religious fanaticism, and then her grandfather’s sexual abuse.
-This, she mentions in several of her short stories, predominantly Dr. H.A.
+This she mentions in several of her short stories, predominantly Dr. H.A.
 Moynihan, which centres on her dentist grandfather.
 Unlike Nancy and Jane, she never wrote a full length novel, the closest was Andado which offers a snippet (though told as fiction) of her teenage self leaving her family home to receive the hospitality of an upper-class gentleman in the Chilean countryside only to be raped during her stay.
 I should also note that, in Love in a Cold Climate, Polly marries her childhood abuser.
 And in the Cazalet series, beginning with the first book The Light Years, Louise is ashamed when her father makes several passes at her but she does not begrudge him or think him wicked.
 Jane shared this view of her own father.
 There are too many of Lucia’s short stories to list and the dissection of each one deserves its own retrospective, but as with Nancy and Jane, the darker elements of her upbringing and adulthood are on display: her failed marriages (she was married three times), the birth of her four sons, abandonment, addiction, poverty, and her various careers.
 While Nancy’s and Jane’s novels have a limited setting – the English countryside, London, Paris, New York, and the respectable resorts of the Riviera – Lucia takes her reader on a visual journey across America, to the deserts of Texas and the Mexican border (in one story it is for a family reunion, another for an abortion), to Puerto Vallarta where she had eloped; to downtown New York, the urban sprawl of the West Coast, and the grandeur and upheaval of pre-revolution Chile.